ngaut/stackvm/spec.md

     "seq_no": 9,
     "type": "llm_generate",
     "parameters": {
-      "prompt": "Based on the following information for TiDB version {{latest_tidb_version}}:\n1.
+      "prompt": "Provide a comprehensive list of best practices for optimizing TiDB performance for a high-volume e-commerce application.
+Organize the recommendations into categories such as schema design, indexing, query optimization, and infrastructure scaling.
+Ensure that all recommendations are applicable to TiDB version {{latest_tidb_version}}.", "context": "Based on the following information for TiDB version {{latest_tidb_version}}:\n1.
 TiDB Overview: {{tidb_info}}\n2.
 General Performance Techniques: {{performance_techniques}}\n3.
-E-commerce Specific Optimizations: {{ecommerce_optimizations}}\n\nProvide a comprehensive list of best practices for optimizing TiDB performance for a high-volume e-commerce application.
-Organize the recommendations into categories such as schema design, indexing, query optimization, and infrastructure scaling.
-Ensure that all recommendations are applicable to TiDB version {{latest_tidb_version}}.", "context": null,
-      "output_var": "final_recommendations"
+E-commerce Specific Optimizations: {{ecommerce_optimizations}}", "output_var": "final_recommendations"
     }
   },